Since 2014, Melbourne Genomics Health Alliance has provided genomic sequencing to almost 4,000 patients across 16 disease areas.

 - Complex neurological and neurodegenerative diseases

-- Genetic kidney disease
+- Genetic kidney disease - read Bree's story

 - Perinatal autopsy

-The six areas of focus during the period 2016 to 2018 are:
+The six areas of focus during the period 2016 to 2018 were:

 - Advanced solid cancers - read Michael's story

 The five areas of focus during the Demonstration Project, 2014-2015, were:

 - Focal epilepsy (published results)